JamieGodwin/Tech230_AWS/Load_balancer.md

 - We can then select our key and value.
 - Here the key = "Name" and value = "tech230-jamie-nginx-HA-SC"
 - This should then be ready to launch.

+## Load balancer
+- We can then access the page by going to theload balancer tab.
+- There's a DNS name that will give us an ip address.